The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 If You Appreciate Craftsmanship Above All Else

 At the very top of the range sits Byzance Foundry Reserve.
 Produced in limited numbers by some of Meinl's most experienced Turkish cymbalsmiths, these cymbals showcase the highest levels of craftsmanship found within the Meinl catalogue.
-Extensive hand-hammering, wide-blade lathing and remarkable attention to detail create instruments with exceptional depth, individuality and musicality.
-For drummers who view cymbals as more than simply pieces of equipment, Foundry Reserve represents the ultimate expression of Meinl's cymbal-making philosophy.
+Extensive hand-hammering, wide-blade lathing and remarkable attention to detail.

 Which Meinl cymbals are best for metal?